shriansh1625/shriansh1625/README.md

 </div>

 <p align="center">
-  I am a passionate Computer Science and Engineering student from Dehradun, India, with a love for creating efficient, scalable, and innovative solutions.
+  I am a passionate Computer Science and Engineering student from Delhi NCR, India, with a love for creating efficient, scalable, and innovative solutions.
 I thrive on solving complex problems and am constantly exploring new technologies in the world of full-stack development and artificial intelligence.
 </p>

 ---